Johannes Heinrichs: Life

 After graduating from the Städtisches Naturwissenschaftliches Gymnasium in Rheinhausen, Johannes Heinrichs entered the Jesuit novitiate in Eringerfeld Castle in 1962.
 From 1964, he took up basic studies in philosophy at the Jesuit College of Philosophy in Pullach im Isartal, which he completed in 1967 with a degree in philosophy.
-In addition to his philosophical studies at the University of Munich, Heinrichs was a tutor (assistant) there until 1970.
+In addition to his philosophical studies at LMU Munich, Heinrichs was a tutor (assistant) there until 1970.
 In 1970, he went to the Hegel-Archiv in Bochum with a scholarship from the German National Academic Foundation to prepare his Hegel dissertation Die Logik der „Phänomenologie des Geistes“ and completed his doctorate in 1972 under Klaus Hartmann in Bonn (summa cum laude; second assessor Gerhart Schmidt).
 He received the Geffrub Prize from the University of Bonn for this work in 1973.
 After gaining a degree in theology at the Philosophical-Theological School of St. Georgen in Frankfurt am Main, being ordained as a priest in the Frankfurt Cathedral in 1974 and research studies in Paris, he was awarded his habilitation at the same university in 1975.
 In addition to his aforementioned Hegel book, his habilitation achievements included the script for the lecture Social Philosophy, which was published in 1976 under the title Reflexion als soziales System zu einer Reflexions-Systemtheorie der Gesellschaft and in 2005 in edited form under the title Logik des Sozialen.
 Wie Gesellschaft entsteht partly appeared in print.